kestra-io/docs/content/blogs/2023-09-18-kestra-terraform-partnership.md

 Our Terraform provider is a significant step in aligning data orchestration with infrastructure-as-code best practices.
 With this integration, configuring Kestra workflows and tasks directly within your Terraform scripts is a seamless experience.
 It's an integrated approach to streamline and automate all your flows.

+## Breaking the Production Barrier: The Kestra and Terraform Solution ##

+Moving data pipelines from development to production comes with its own set of challenges.
+Be it environment setups, database schema access, or cloud resource permissions, the list seems endless.
+The alliance between Kestra and Terraform aims to bridge this gap by integrating open-source tools that make this transition easier for developers.
+Learn more about this Everything as [Code for Data Infrastructure solution](https://levelup.gitconnected.com/programmable-data-infrastructure-is-finally-within-reach-83fb8e6392ac).

 ### Supercharge Your CI/CD with Terraform & Kestra ###
 Bring Kestra into your CI/CD pipelines using tools like GitHub Actions.
 By doing so you can automate your infrastructure provisioning but also deploy your Kestra flows in the CI/CD model.
 With a GitHub Actions workflow, you can also validate and deploy flows directly into different namespaces ensuring that your data workflows are as agile and adaptable as your infrastructure.